 Baba Puutaro: A rastafarian bum who lives in a garbage can.
 He is the strongest competitor in the Galaxian Wars.
 He hopes to be rehabilitated from unspecified personal issues via a big win.

 - Piranha pinzu: For one turn, Puutaro's opponent can only declare tsumo using pinzu pieces.

 Jun-chan: The first of Roushi's students in Chinatown.
 She is a martial artist in addition to a mahjong player.
-She only allows you 5 seconds to decide your action, so be prepared!
+She only allows the player 5 seconds to decide their action, so be prepared!